 The risks and uncertainties described below are not the only ones we face.
 If any of the following risks actually occurs, our business, financial condition or results of operations could be materially adversely affected.
 In addition, you should consider the interrelationship and compounding effects of two or more risks occurring simultaneously.

 Risk Factors Summary

-The following is a summary of the principal risks that could adversely affect our business, operations and financial results.
+The following is a summary of the principal risks that could adversely affect our business, financial condition and results of operations.

 Economic and Strategic Risks